-Our progress toward 100 per cent renewable energy.
+Our progress towards 100 per cent renewable energy.

 Our goal is to power every facility at Apple entirely with energy from renewable sources — solar, wind, hydro and geothermal.
 So we’re investing in our own onsite energy production, establishing relationships with suppliers to procure renewable energy off the grid, and reducing our energy needs even as our employee base grows.

 Our investments are paying off.
-We’ve already achieved 100 per cent renewable energy at all of our data centres; at our facilities in Austin and Elk Grove in the US, Cork in Ireland and Munich in Germany; and at our Infinite Loop campus in Cupertino, California.
+We’ve already achieved 100 per cent renewable energy at all our data centres, at our facilities in Austin, Elk Grove, Cork and Munich, and at our Infinite Loop campus in Cupertino.
 And for all of Apple’s corporate facilities worldwide, we’re at 75 per cent, and we expect that number to grow as the amount of renewable energy available to us increases.
 We won’t stop working until we achieve 100 per cent throughout Apple.

 Digital downloads and environmental responsibility.

-Apple data centres deliver a wide range of information and content to your devices — from music and apps to iMessages.
-When you buy a song from iTunes, download a book from the iBookstore or install an app from the Mac App Store, there’s no physical media to manufacture, package and transport.
-The Apple data centres that provide these digital downloads are among the most energy-efficient in the world, and they’re powered by 100 per cent renewable energy from onsite and local sources.
+Apple data centres deliver a wide range of information and content to your devices — from music and apps to iMessages and Siri.
+When you download a song from iTunes, buy a book from the iBookstore or install an app from the Mac App Store, there’s no physical media to manufacture, package and transport.
+The Apple data centres that provide these digital downloads are among the most energy efficient in the world, and they’re powered by 100 per cent renewable energy from onsite and local sources.

 Apple data centres host services including iTunes, the App Store, Siri and Maps.